davenquinn/nimble/README.md

 This is particularly useful in scenarios such as planetary imagery, where reference frames for multiple datasets are inconsistent.

-Currently, the library only provides methods for shifting data by changing offsets (fully affine transformations seem to cause problems for `vrt` files, at least in QGIS).
-However, work progresses!
+The library provides methods for shifting data by changing offsets or using fully affine transformations (the latter seem to cause problems for `vrt` files, however, at least in QGIS).
+Your mileage may vary.

 ## Examples